ramonaferrarii/ResearchTrack1-Assignment2/README.md

 ## Further Improvements
 - The user does not know the dimension of the arena; so it's possible to implement a function that computes this information, to avoid the user to send useless coordinates.
 - Improve the direction in which the robots turns when the goal is beyond the wall.
+- The velocity of the robot can be changed and also the graphic inteface can be improved.
 - Choose a better way to compute the average speed: in this case a fixed dimension list is defined, but it's possible to ask directly the user the dimension of the averaging window.

 However, the code accomplish quite well the tasks.